multiversx/mx-docs/docs/sdk-and-tools/erdpy/sending-bulk-transactions.md

 The following Bash script defines a set of 9 example transactions.
 Each transaction is on one line, and contains the receiver wallet address (such as`erd1qx22...`), then a space, then the EGLD amount to be transferred (for example `8`).
 The script will take care of applying the correct EGLD denomination.

 You must change the value of `MYWALLET` first.
 The wallet you see in the script below doesn't actually exist and transactions sent from it will fail.
-Therefore you need to write your wallet address between the quotation marks `"` on the line where `MYWALLET` is defined.
+Therefore, you need to write your wallet address between the quotation marks `"` on the line where `MYWALLET` is defined.

 Next, you must change the `PEM_FILE` variable to the path to the PEM file you prepared at Step 1 (see above).